PyojinKim/OPVO/README.md

 * **Low-Drift Visual Odometry in Structured Environments by Decoupling Rotational and Translational Motion** (Pyojin Kim, Brian Coltin, and H. Jin Kim), ICRA 2018.

 You can find more related papers at http://pyojinkim.com/_pages/pub/index.html.

+# 5. License
+The package is licensed under the MIT License, see http://opensource.org/licenses/MIT.

+if you use OPVO in an academic work, please cite:

+    @inproceedings{kim2017visual,
+      author = {Kim, Pyojin and Coltin, Brian and Kim, H Jin}, title = {Visual Odometry with Drift-Free Rotation Estimation Using Indoor Scene Regularities}, year = {2017},
+      booktitle = {British Machine Vision Conference (BMVC)}, }